JeremyW1990/cloud-ai-gcp/readme.md

 2. **Agent**: Virtual AI bots created by users.
 Agents specialize in particular domains and participate in conversations with users, either individually or in groups.

-3. **Context**: Provides the scenario or theme for conversations (threads).
+3. **Context**: Provides the instructions or theme for conversations (threads).
 It tracks key information and participants (users and agents) involved in discussions.

 4. **Thread**: Represents specific conversations between users and agents within a particular context.
 Threads contain all exchanged messages.